gibson-custom-les-paul

 Nuances and customizations for every taste

 Gibson USA and the Gibson Custom Shop have produced many signature Les Paul models for the Artist Collection, including guitars created in collaboration with SlashKirk HammettAdam Jones, and Rick Beato.
+There’s also a beautiful Jeff Beck “YardBurst” 1959 Les Paul Standard, and Jason Isbell’s 1959 Les Paul, “Red Eye.”

 Epiphone also offers a range of Artist models, including Les Pauls for Alex Lifeson and Adam Jones.

-The First Collaboration Between Epiphone and Gibson Custom
+The first collaboration between Epiphone and Gibson Custom

 Made in partnership with Gibson Custom, the Limited Edition 1959 Les Paul™ Standard is Epiphone’s stunning recreation of the rare vintage classic.